 I don’t know enough about early 20th century Egypt to really give much context to their lives there.
 (Although I did take a memorable course in Modern Egyptian History with Paul Sedra at SFU 15 years ago.)
 I wouldn’t even know where to go looking for documentation of their lives over there.
 The French-language Cairo newspaper Israël is searchable on jpress from 1922 onwards, and while I did not find any of these family names in it, searches for “musique” and “musicien” brings up plenty of results.
 One gets the impression of a bustling cultural life between Europe, the long-resident local Jewish community, traveling musicians, and colonization projects in nearby Palestine.

-Limited as my information is on these three families, I thought an examination of their lives would be an interesting demonstration of the different paths musicians took to end up as members of the P.M.B.S. in New York.
+I thought an examination of the lives of these musicians would be an interesting demonstration of the different paths people took to end up as members of the P.M.B.S. in New York.

 The families in Egypt

-The parents of the Halm(esco) family, Solomon and Annette, may have been born in Romania or Bucovina in the second half of the 19th century, lived in Vienna for a time, and settled in Egypt by 1890.
-Their four known children are Sophia (b.1885), William (b.1890), Bertha (b.1891) and Alexander (b.1894).
-Sophia was born in Austria-Hungary and the three latter children were born in Egypt.
+The parents of the Halm(esco) family, Solomon Rosenberg and Annette Halm, may have been born in Romania or Bucovina in the second half of the 19th century, lived in Vienna for a time, and settled in Egypt by the 1890s.
+Their four known children are Sophia (or Sofica, b.1885), William (b.1890), Bertha (b.1891) and Alexander (b.1894).
+Sophia was born in Austria-Hungary and the three latter children may have been born in Egypt.
+(William’s descendants insist that he was not born in Egypt, and that he said he was on U.S. documents later for some unknown reason.)

-I don’t know if Solomon Halmesco, the father, was a musician.
-I don’t think he went by that family name later in life so there are no European Halmescos in any of the usual databases (Jewishgen, Gesher Galicia, even Yad Vashem).
-As for the children, Bertha and Sophia both married musicians, and William became one.
+Solomon Rosenberg was a musician.
+According to his descendants, he left the family for a younger woman at some point, and so two of his sons renounced his name and went by their mother’s maiden name, Halm.
+All four children could play music, and the two daughters married musicians.
 Sophia married Charles Isaac (Yitzchok Chaim) Rosenberg, a violinist from Chernivtsi born in 1884, who was living and working in Egypt.
+I’m not sure if he was related to Solomon Rosenberg.
 Bertha married Charles (Chaim) Braun, a bassist born somewhere in Galicia in around 1887, who was likewise working in Egypt.
-William married Mathilda Meyer, daughter of a German Jewish family living in Egypt, and became a cornetist or trumpeter.
-The youngest sibling, who went by Alexander Halm, does not seem to have become a musician.
+William married Mathilda Meyer, daughter of a German Jewish family long resident in Egypt, and became a cornetist or trumpeter.
+The youngest sibling Alexander became a clarinetist.

 Life in New York

-The earliest among these folks to arrive was Charles Isaac Rosenberg, his wife Sophia (née Halmesco) & family, who left Alexandria and sailed to New York in the spring of 1915.
+The earliest among these folks to arrive was Charles Isaac Rosenberg, his wife Sophia & family, who left Alexandria and sailed to New York in the spring of 1915.
 At some point he joined the Progressive Musical Benevolent Society and started to play as a theatre musician.
 I’m unsure how he got connected with the P.M.B.S.; perhaps he was related to one of the many other Rosenbergs who were members, or met another member on the job.
+(The descendants weren’t aware of any other Rosenberg relatives in the Society.)
 On his WWI registration card he gave his employer as Loew’s Orpheum Theatre on 86th.

-Charles and Sophia, along with daughters Bella and Victoria, settled on Hewitt Place in the Bronx for the first decade of their time in New York.
+Charles and Sophia, along with daughters Bella (Blanche) and Victoria, settled on Hewitt Place in the Bronx for the first decade of their time in New York.
 By the time of the 1925 census they were living on 111th in Harlem, and brother-in-law Charles Braun had arrived from Egypt and moved in with them.
-Bella (Blanche) Rosenberg had turned 18 and was now working as a pianist.
+Bella Rosenberg had turned 18 and was now working as a pianist.
+According to the family, she worked as a piano teacher and her sister Victoria was also a musician.

 Charles Braun’s wife Bertha arrived in October ’25 along with their children Lazare (Lester), Solomon and Leon.
 Charles joined the musician’s union and the P.M.B.S.; per the union directory, Charles Braun started off as a flautist, but soon switched to playing bass.

 Brother William Halmesco was the next to arrive, leaving Cairo with his wife Mathilda and arriving in New York in March 1927.
+According to the family, he had changed his name from Halm to Halmesco while working in Egypt, in order to sound more Italian.
 Before long they had settled on Southern Boulevard in the Bronx; William joined the P.M.B.S. and the musician’s union as a cornetist/trumpeter.

 Aside from the membership of all three families in the P.M.B.S., William is the only one who left us evidence of specifically klezmer music activity.
 Dave Levitt, descendant of two generations of P.M.B.S. members, has an old manuscript from Halmesco which somehow ended up in his grandfather Jack’s possession.
 The book, written up in 1945, contains bulgars and other klezmer materials.
 Probably some of them were William’s own compositions, as he was described in a 2006 profile of his daughter in the Staten Island Advance as a “musician and composer.”